ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-to-pwa.md

 **TIP –** If you're not familiar with Service Worker yet, I greatly recommend Jake Archibald’s [Udacity course](https://www.udacity.com/course/offline-web-applications--ud899).
 [/tip]

-First, install the service worker on all of your AMP Pages using [`amp-install-serviceworker`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-install-serviceworker.md', locale=doc.locale).url.path}}), by first including the component via its script in the `<head>` of your page:
+First, install the service worker on all of your AMP Pages using [`amp-install-serviceworker`](../../../documentation/components/reference/amp-install-serviceworker.md), by first including the component via its script in the `<head>` of your page:

 [sourcecode:html]
 <script async custom-element="amp-install-serviceworker"